gabbley/gabbley/README.md

 - 👋 Hi, I’m @gabbley
 - 👀 I'm intersted in making technology and computer science more accessible!
 - 🍎 Currently teaching high school CS (hello, students)
-- 🌱 Working on my HCI portfolio and making Bananagrams in Java!
+- 🌱 Working on my HCI portfolio!
 - 📖 Currently reading: <i>The Principles of Beautiful Web Design</i> by Jason Beaird and James George.
 - 📫 How to reach me: gabrielle.baniqued@bishopireton.org or ollergabrielle@gmail.com